2018 Rhode Island elections

 A general election was held in the U.S. state of Rhode Island on November 6, 2018.
 The party primaries for the election occurred on September 12, 2018.
-All of Rhode Island's executive officers went up for election as well as Rhode Island's Class I U.S. Senate seat and both of Rhode Island's two seats in the United States House of Representatives.
+All of Rhode Island's executive officers were up for election, as well as Rhode Island's Class I U.S. Senate seat and both of Rhode Island's two seats in the United States House of Representatives.

 Governor

-Incumbent Democratic Governor Gina Raimondo sought re-election to a second term and won, defeating Republican Allan Fung in a rematch.
+Incumbent Democratic governor Gina Raimondo sought re-election to a second term and won, defeating Republican Allan Fung in a rematch.

 Results

-Lieutenant Governor
+Lieutenant governor

-Incumbent Democratic Lieutenant Governor of Rhode Island Daniel McKee sought and won re-election to a second term.
+Incumbent Democratic lieutenant governor of Rhode Island Daniel McKee sought and won re-election to a second term.